Fishing at Sywell Country Park

-Fishing is available on day tickets, concession and evening tickets, 24 hour tickets, 12 month season tickets and winter pike permits.
+Fishing is available on day tickets, concession,12 month season tickets and winter pike permits.

 Tickets must be purchased before you start fishing.
 Day tickets are available (cash payment only) at any time on a self-serve basis from the Rangers Office near the lower main entrance.

 The lower car park is open 24 hours a day or fishermen can park in the upper car park and walk down to the ranger's office at any time.

 Purchase and display a valid ticket for the duration of your stay, car parking charges apply at all times.

 |Concession ticket for Blue Badge holders and senior citizens||Dawn to dusk||£3|

 |Age 12 to 16||Dawn to dusk||£4|

 |Season ticket||36 hour maximum stay, longer by arrangement||£100|

 |Concession season ticket for Blue Badge and senior citizens||36 hour maximum stay, longer by arrangement||£50|